For couples, VA workshop can be a lifesaver

 “I learned to listen,” Wright said.

-Wright and Grant, who will celebrate their 5th anniversary in February, said that while their relationship improved dramatically after “Warrior to Soulmate,” they’ve recently hit another rough patch.
+Wright and Grant, who will celebrate their fifth anniversary in February, said that while their relationship improved dramatically after “Warrior to Soul Mate,” they’ve recently hit another rough patch.

 Wright returned to some of his old habits in December, isolating himself and being noncommunicative, leaving Grant with pangs of hurt and loneliness.